MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 - Row order is preserved.
 Rows with `NA` values in any of the required variables are removed.
 Duplicated rows are removed.

-- New columns are added and all unique columns are preserved.
-If required to prevent overwriting, new column names are suffixed (`.1, .2,` etc.).
-Redundant columns, differing by suffix only, are dropped.
+- New columns are added unless they duplicate existing variables—redundant columns, whether new or existing, are dropped (see Details).
 The new variables are:

   - `data_range`   Character.
 Institution data range, encoded `YYYYT-YYYYT,` indicating the institution's first and last term in